xactuary/Credit_Risk_Analysis/README.md

 |low_risk | 68,470|
 |high_risk| 347|

 This result shows that this is a very unbalanced dataset.
-So the following is an analysis using imbalanced maching learning techniques.
+So the following is an analysis using imbalanced machine learning techniques.

 1. ### Oversampling Analysis